 Think of datacenter proxies like your standard office desktop computer.
 They're fast, cheap, and get the job done.
 They come from, well, datacenters—those big buildings full of servers that tech companies rent.

-🏢 Datacenter Proxies At a Glance
+Datacenter Proxies at a Glance

-When datacenter proxies work perfectly:
+When datacenter proxies usually work well:

 - ✓ Scraping most e-commerce sites (Amazon is an exception)